Sweepstakes Laws and Requirements

 Tobacco sponsor and products limit participation in other states.
 MA, MI and VA do not allow tobacco-related sweeps.

 Shipping costs may also make it impractical for a sponsor to offer a sweepstakes in certain regions, particularly AK and HI.

-An affadavit (an “affy” to an experienced sweeper) is a legal form that the sponsor issues to you.
-You must return a signed and notarized affadavit to the sponsor by the time indicated in order to claim the prize.
-The winner's affadavit will sometimes state Eligibility & Publicity/Liability release or Prize Value.
-Please consult a legal professional if you do not understand the Affadavit.
+An affidavit (an “affy” to an experienced sweeper) is a legal form that the sponsor issues to you.
+You must return a signed and notarized affidavit to the sponsor by the time indicated in order to claim the prize.
+The winner's affidavit will sometimes state Eligibility & Publicity/Liability release or Prize Value.
+Please consult a legal professional if you do not understand the Affidavit.